itsboijack11/JacksGam3Site.github.io/README.md

 <h1>Changelogs</h1>
 <br>
+<h3>Version 1.3</h3>
+<h4></h4>IMPORTANT NOTICE!
+THIS IS MADE BY JACK DAVIS NO ONE ELSE IF SOMEONE SAYS ITS THEIRS EMAIL ME AT "davisjackkody@gmail.com" WITH THEIR EMAIL
+-fixed interstellar you can now search!
+-added a ton more games!
 <h3>Version 1.2</h3>
 Chnagelog version 1.2
 sorry that this update took a while to get out my chromebook broke but I am using a loaner right now.
 Thanks for your patience :)